 - Remove ordinary dirt and smudges with a mild soap and water solution.
-Dry with a soft, lint-free cloth or towel. - More difficult stains can be cleaned using rubbing alcohol (isopropyl alcohol).
-Rinse cleaned area with fresh water and dry with a clean, soft, lint-free cloth or towel. - Seemingly permanent stains like ballpoint ink can be cleaned with active solvents such as nail polish remover when applied with a soft cloth or damp sponge and rubbed.
-Rinse cleaned area with fresh water and dry with a clean, soft, lint-free cloth or towel.
+Dry with a soft, lintfree cloth or towel. - More difficult stains can be cleaned using rubbing alcohol.
+Rinse cleaned area with fresh water and dry with a clean, soft, cloth or towel. - Seemingly permanent stains like ballpoint ink can be cleaned with active solvents such as nail polish remover when applied with a soft cloth or damp sponge and rubbed.
+Rinse cleaned area with fresh water and dry with a clean, soft, cloth or towel.

-The vinyl material and superior finish has been tested to resist heavy abrasion.
-Complete cleaning instructions are included in the owner's packet.
-Read all information provided by the cushion manufacturer regarding the proper cleaning and maintenance.
+REFER TO THE OWNER'S PACKET FOR COMPLETE INSTRUCTIONS AND WARRANTY INFORMATION.

+Cool Technology Vinyl Cushions (Option)

+If this vessel is equipped with cool technology vinyl seat cushions, clean this material per the manufacturer's instructions at https://spradling.group/en-sm

+Water Exposure

-Your cushions are not waterproof.
-They are constructed of open-cell foam and will absorb and hold water.
+Boat cushions are not waterproof and will absorb and hold water.
 Do not leave the cushions in standing water or exposed to heavy, prolonged rain.

-If, in the event your cushions become waterlogged, remove the foam from the cushion, press as much water as you can from the foam and allow to air dry.
+If cushions become waterlogged, remove the foam from the cushion, press out as much water as possible from the foam and allow to air dry.
 To prevent mildew, keep the vinyl dry and make sure that moisture does not accumulate between the cushions.

-Cleaning Your Instrument Gauges
+Instrumentation

 When gauges are exposed to a saltwater environment, salt crystals may form on the bezel and plastic covers.
-Remove the salt crystals with a soft damp cloth.
+Remove salt crystals with a soft damp cloth.
 Clean with a mild household detergent or plastic cleaner.

-Never use abrasives or rough, dirty cloths to clean plastic parts.
+Never use abrasive solvents or dirty rags to clean plastic parts.
 A mild household detergent or plastic cleaner should be used.
 Wipe clean with a damp chamois.
+For more information, contact Mercury customer service at 920-929-5040.